 It’s important to be prepared.
 Go to your interview with your questions written down, but remember to relax a bit and let it become a conversation.

-Listen to what your interviewee is saying so you can ask follow-up questions, and don’t be afraid to let the conversation go a little bit off track, sometimes that’s where you will find the greatest content.
+Listen to what your interviewee is saying so you can ask follow-up questions, and don’t be afraid to let the conversation go a little bit off track—oftentimes, that’s where you will find the greatest content.

 Take a walk around the place to look for the best spot in terms of lighting and frames.
-Make the frames clean, interesting but not distracting, and also choose a spot that feels familiar to your interviewees, so they’ll feel comfortable.
+Make the frames clean and interesting but not distracting, and also choose a spot that feels familiar to your interviewees so they’ll feel comfortable.